ulrivo/11ta-template/src/index.md

 ---
 # This is a full listing of available Frontmatter options, available for any content (.md) file.
-title: Let's talk about static sites!
+title: Let's talk about our games!
 layout: page
 excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
 author: ulrivo # only displayed on Post lists and detail views.
 Defaults to _data/meta.authorURL